2001 – 2025

 &&

 The theory adopts Cartesian Certainty—the observer’s existence—as its sole a priori datum.
 However, it does not default to Solipsism; instead, the number of observers is treated as a probabilistic variable.
+Absent a proof that a single observer is statistically favored over many, shared observer structures dominate the measure.

 &&

-No. explicitly reject Kolmogorov complexity as a foundational quantity.
+No. We explicitly reject Kolmogorov complexity as a foundational quantity.
 Kolmogorov complexity is neither continuous nor computable and therefore cannot serve as a physical observable.

 In the \(IaM^e\) framework, description length is instead defined through the spectral content of the wavefunction.
 A physical state is characterized by a well-defined set of frequencies and phases, and its informational cost is given by the minimal spectral length required to represent it under finite resolution.
 This quantity is continuous, measurable, and can be mapped to a discrete bit representation.